christianschmitz/ows/doc/specification/03-Node.md

 ### Test mode

-The node has a test mode for unit testing many of its features locally.
+The node has a test mode for unit testing its features locally.
 While testing, only a local directory is used.

 | Path                                                            | Description               |
 | --------------------------------------------------------------- | ------------------------- |